keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 Enter the <span style="color:#BBDD66">cyanos</span>.

 Cyanobacteria had staged a metabolic coup with the light energy from their more powerful antenna.
-The cyanos departed from their ancient ancestors who were constrainted to metabolic sulfur sources.
+The cyanos departed from their ancient ancestors who were constrained to metabolic sulfur sources.
 For the cyanos, the abundant water they were suspended in became *food*.
 They began to split the most plentiful fuel source on the planet.
 They could spread anywhere there was light.

 ### ...and the sea boiled